The observed impact of galaxy halo gas on fast radio bursts: References

 \section{References}

 {\bf Supplementary Information} is linked to the online version of the paper at \\ www.nature.com/nature.

-{\bf Acknowledgements.} We thank Cameron Hummels, Wenbin Lu, J. Michael Shull, and the Caltech FRB group for a helpful discussions.
+{\bf Acknowledgements.} We first the referees, whose careful consideration and suggestions were invaluable.
+We thank Cameron Hummels, Wenbin Lu, J. Michael Shull, and the Caltech FRB group for a helpful discussions.
+We also thank Calvin Leung, Kiyoshi Masui, and Mohit Bhardwaj for valuable comments on the manuscript.
 This research was partially supported by the National Science Foundation under grant AST-1836018.

 {\bf Author contributions.} V.R. conceived of searching only nearby foreground galaxies for FRB/halo interceptions.
 L.C. developed the methods for cross-matching the catalogs, statistically testing the DM distributions, and analyzing the DM excess that are reported in the main text figures and results.
-V.R. modeled the halo DM contribution shown in Extended Data Figures 1 and 2.
+V.R. modeled the halo DM contribution shown in Extended Data Figure 3.
 L.C led the writing of the manuscript in close collaboration with V.R.

-{\bf Author information.} Correspondence and requests for materials should be addressed to Dr. Liam Connor at liam.dean.connor@gmail.com.

 {\bf Competing interests statement.} The authors declare that they have no competing financial interests.